A brief tutorial (2:34) by Western Libraries describing how to read a scholarly article.

 The Peer Review Process at a Glance:

 Looking for peer-reviewed articles?
-Trying searching in a library database and look for options to limit your results to scholarly/peer-reviewed or academic journals.
+Trying searching in library database and look for options to limit your results to scholarly/peer-reviewed or academic journals.

 Datasets are the raw pieces of information that are collected through surveys and other research tools and analyzed through statistics like "55% of state prisoners were serving sentences for violent offenses at year-end 2016" (Bureau of Justice Statistics, Prisoners in 2017).
 Researchers publish statistics from individual studies in academic journal articles, but comprehensive statistics are also collected by non-profit research groups and government agencies at the local, state, national, and international level and published on the web for the public.